cwwang1979/MICCAI_ATEC23challenge/README.md

 - 23rd place, 260 CHF (Swiss Francs) Voucher and invited for publication in the special issue of Diagnostics (JCR2021 IF= 3.992)

 ## License
-This extension to the Caffe library is released under a creative commons license, which allows for personal and research use only.
+The challenge materials are released under a creative commons license, which allows for personal and research use only.
 For a commercial license please contact Prof Ching-Wei Wang.
 You can view a license summary here:
 http://creativecommons.org/licenses/by-nc/4.0/